dchege711/lace_up/getting_started.md

 * This part assumes that you have Git [installed](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git).
 Git is a version control system that will save you from [clutter and endless pain](https://www.reddit.com/r/ProgrammerHumor/comments/72rki5/the_real_version_control/).

-* To get working knowledge, I recommend [Git Basics](https://git-scm.com/book/en/v1/Getting-Started-Git-Basics), [Git First-Time Setup](https://git-scm.com/book/en/v1/Getting-Started-First-Time-Git-Setup), and [Getting Help](https://git-scm.com/book/en/v1/Getting-Started-Getting-Help).As for the rest, God bless StackOverflow!
+* To get working knowledge, I recommend [Git Basics](https://git-scm.com/book/en/v1/Getting-Started-Git-Basics), [Git First-Time Setup](https://git-scm.com/book/en/v1/Getting-Started-First-Time-Git-Setup), and [Getting Help](https://git-scm.com/book/en/v1/Getting-Started-Getting-Help).
+As for the rest, God bless StackOverflow!

 * So far, you don't have LaceUp files on your computer yet.
 In your home directory, run `(lace_up) $ git clone https://github.com/dchege711/lace_up.git`.
 This copies the LaceUp repository into a folder named 'lace_up'.
 Go ahead and enter the directory using `(lace_up) $ cd lace_up`.
 Awesome!
 Sorry the setup took so long.
 But I promise you that it was worth it.